wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 8. Security Considerations

    Newly registered resource records may not be used immediately.
-   However, choosing suitable TTL value will mitigate the problem and it is not a security problem.
+   However, choosing suitable TTL value will mitigate the delay concern, and it is not a security problem.

-   It is also suggested to limit the maximum TTL value of NSEC / NSEC3 resource records in the negative cache to, for example, 10800 seconds (3hrs), to mitigate the issue.
-Implementations which comply with this proposal is suggested to have a configurable maximum value of NSEC RRs in the negative cache.
+   It is also suggested to limit the maximum TTL value of NSEC / NSEC3 resource records in the negative cache to, for example, 10800 seconds (3hrs), to mitigate this issue.
+Implementations which comply with this proposal are recommended to have a configurable maximum value of NSEC RRs in the negative cache.

    Aggressive use of NSEC / NSEC3 resource records without DNSSEC validation may cause security problems.
 It is highly recommended to apply DNSSEC validation.

-Fujiwara, et al.        Expires December 17, 2016               [Page 8]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

 9. Implementation Status